Glimpse history through old images of Ipswich, Suffolk.

 Remember ‘Highway’ with Harry Secombe?
 This popular TV show visited a number of the town’s locations in 1987.

-In 1999 larry-w filmed his drive through Ipswich.
+In 1999 the creator of YouTube channel larry-w filmed his drive through Ipswich.

 In the summer of 2009, Raj Kumar walked along the busy town centre streets.
 Hundreds of people are seen clearly as they walk past or come out of shops.